What is Acupuncture?

 Acupuncture can be explained using both traditional theories and modern medical theories.

 According to traditional Chinese medical theory, there is a continuous flow of vital energy in the body called Qi (pronounced Chee).
-This vital energy flows through pathways in the body called meridians.
+This vital energy flows through pathways in the body called meridians or channels.
 If the flow of Qi is obstructed, or there is a shortage of Qi in a meridain, then illness and pain result.
 Acupuncture works to rebalance the flow of energy in the channels by using specific points on the body to remove obstructions in the flow of Qi, or to supplement Qi insufficiency.
 Every acupuncture point has a specific function and is selected according to each patient’s presenting symptoms and diagnosis.
-This allows each treatment to be tailored to the specific needs of the patient .
+This allows the treatment to be tailored to the specific needs of each patient.
 Using these methods, acupuncturists are able to utilize the body’s own healing abilities to promote and restore its natural state of health, harmony and balance.

-According to modern medical research, acupuncture works through stimulation of the nervous system.
-Modern MRI studies show that when an acupuncture needle is inserted, there is a response by the nerve centers in the brain and spinal cord.
+According to current medical research, acupuncture works through stimulation of the nervous system.
+Functional MRI studies show that when an acupuncture needle is inserted, there is a response by the nerve centers in the brain and spinal cord.
 This response includes the activation of complex neuro-hormonal pathways in the body that affect pain perception, as well as the regulation of both the sympathetic and parasympathetic divisions of the nervous system, which are responsible for regulating activity of the internal organs and glands.
+Other neuroimaging studies show that acupuncture has a calming effect on areas of the brain that register pain, and activates other areas involved in rest and recuperation.
+Doppler ultrasound shows that acupuncture increases blood flow in treated areas.
+Thermal imaging shows that it can make inflammation subside.
 Acupuncture also produces a positive effect on the musculoskeletal system by reducing muscle spasms, increasing circulation and de-sensitizing over-reactive nerves in the spinal cord.
 As interest in acupuncture grows in the United States, more research and clinical investigation will help to further the scientific understanding of the physiological mechanisms of acupuncture.